h3rald/min/site/contents/learn.md

 {{learn-links}}

-*min* is a stack-based, concatenative programming language that uses postfix notation.
+{{m}} is a stack-based, concatenative programming language that uses postfix notation.
 If you already know [Forth](http://www.forth.org/), [Factor](http://factorcode.org/) or [Joy](http://www.kevinalbrecht.com/code/joy-mirror/), or if you ever used an [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) calculator, then min will look somewhat familiar to you.

 If not, well, here's how a short min program looks like: